Introduction Trajectory Calculations

 Every time a cannonball arcs across a battlefield, a basketball sails through the air toward a hoop, or a grenade bounces off a wall, a trajectory is being traced.
-In Unity, you can let the physics engine handle this for you — attach a Rigidbody, apply a force, and watch it fly.
+In Unity, you can let the physics engine handle this for you attach a Rigidbody, apply a force, and watch it fly.
 But relying exclusively on simulation means you can never predict where a projectile will land before you fire it.
 You cannot draw a dotted arc in the scene.
 You cannot tell an AI turret the exact angle it needs to shoot in order to hit a moving player.
-You cannot guarantee a satisfying parabola in your puzzle game.

 That is what this chapter is about: the mathematics that let you compute a projectile's entire journey in advance, without running a single physics simulation frame.
 Given an initial speed and a launch angle, you can analytically calculate: